 What makes your facility different than other float facilities in the state?

-The certified Float Lab chambers that we provide contain 12” of solution consisting of only water and about 1000lbs of Epsom salts.
-Our flotation chambers are 4’ wide x 8’ long x 7’ feet high.
+The certified Three Float Lab chambers that we provide contain 14” of solution consisting of only water and about 1200lbs of Epsom salts.
+Our flotation cabins are 4’ wide x 8’ long x 7’ feet high.
 Our facilities filtration system does not use any harsh halogens (i.e. chlorine or bromine), bleaches, or hydrogen peroxide in the solution.
-We have the world’s only NSF 50 and UL public safety certified flotation system approved for commercial use as of 2017.
+We have the world’s only NSF 50 and UL certified public safety certified flotation system approved for commercial use as of 2021.
 Other facilities use flotation pods, that are comparable in size to a tanning bed.

 What are some of the benefits of floating?